David C. Hilliard

 David often serves as an expert witness in major litigation for clients like TRAVELERS INSURANCE, CHRYSLER, HOOVER, BLUE SHIELD OF CALIFORNIA, KIMBERLY-CLARK and 3M.
 He served successfully as an expert for the INTERNAL REVENUE SERVICE in a $425 million case involving evaluation of assets of the Carnation Company.

 His credibility and insight as an expert witness benefit from his teaching for many years at Northwestern Pritzker University School of Law and at the University of Chicago Law School.
 He also benefits from extensive experience as a writer in the field of intellectual property law.
 His publications include:

-- A treatise, Marvel, Hilliard and Welch, TRADEMARKS AND UNFAIR COMPETITION (Lexis Nexis, 10th ed., 2021), which has been cited and quoted by federal courts, and has been used by the Federal Judiciary to train federal judges in intellectual property law.
+- A treatise, Marvel, Hilliard and Welch, TRADEMARKS AND UNFAIR COMPETITION (Lexis Nexis, 11th ed., 2023), now led by Janet Marvel, which has been cited and quoted by federal courts, and has been used by the Federal Judiciary to train federal judges in intellectual property law.

 - A law school text book, Hilliard, Welch & Widmaier, TRADEMARKS AND UNFAIR COMPETITION (Carolina Academic Press 12th ed., 2019), was cited and quoted by the United States Supreme Court (Moseley v.
 Victoria’s Secret), and is used in over fifty law school courses nationally.

 As an expert witness, David has often raised constitutional and other dispositive issues that have resulted in settlements resolving multi-million dollar litigation.
 David has recently been an expert witness in six major intellectual property cases: